Ludophilia/Minishell/docs/parser.md

 	- should execute the command or program at `/path/to/cmd` in a child process and redirect its stdin to a temporary file that should end with DELIMITER.
-	- Beware: The content of the heredoc shouldn't appear in the cmd history! (really, I see it in my bash...)
+	- Beware: The content of the heredoc shouldn't appear in the cmd history!
+	(really, I see it in my bash...)
-	- error code: 0
+	- exit status: 0

 ##### Errors (heredoc)

 - `<<`
 	- bash: syntax error near unexpected token `newline'
-	- error code: 2
+	- exit status: 2

 - `<< ""` `<< ''`
 	- That's not an error.
 This will just make an empty chain the DELIMITER.